shinyhealthtools/medmodr/README.md

 - Bootstrap confidence intervals (Percentile or Bias-Corrected)
 - CSV and Excel data import
 - Path diagrams, simple slopes plots, and Word/PNG export
+- **Ordinary Least Squares (OLS) regression** for all analyses

+## Copyright Notice

+The PROCESS macro for SPSS and SAS, developed by Andrew F. Hayes, is a widely used tool for mediation and moderation analysis.
+The original PROCESS software and its documentation are proprietary to Dr. Hayes and are distributed through http://www.processmacro.org.

+MedModr is an independent, open-source implementation inspired by the analytical approaches described in Dr. Hayes's work.
+This project was developed from scratch using publicly available statistical methods and does not use, copy, or derive from the original PROCESS source code.

+While MedModr aims to produce results consistent with the PROCESS macro, it is not affiliated with, endorsed by, or connected to Andrew F. Hayes.
+Any errors, bugs, or inaccuracies in MedModr are solely the responsibility of its developers, not Dr. Hayes or the original PROCESS macro team.

 ## Contribute